-An object of a type that has a coarray component is allowed to be an array and is allowed to be allocatable, but is remains not allowed to be a coarray (which would be confusing).
-This leads to the need for a new term to cover the case of an allocated allocatable component having a coarray component.
-Of course, this can happen at any depth of component selection so the formal definition is recursive: a potential subobject component is a nonpointer component, or a potential subobject component of a nonpointer component.
+An object of a type that has a coarray ultimate component is allowed to be an array and is allowed to be allocatable, but it remains not allowed to be a coarray (which would be confusing).
+This can happen at any depth of component selection so a type is allowed to have a potential subobject component that is a coarray.

-An allocate statement for an object with a object with a coarray potential subobject component is not an image control statement, that is, it involves only the executing image, because the coarray is undefined so that no image is able to reference it.
-Fortran 2018 has the constraint that an allocate statement must not have a source= specifier that is an object with a coarray ultimate component because it would make the statement an image control statement.
+An allocate statement for an object with a coarray potential subobject component is not an image control statement, that is, it involves only the executing image, because the coarray is unallocated so that no image is able to reference it.
+Fortran 2018 has the constraint that an allocate statement must not have a source= specifier that is an object with a coarray ultimate component because the need to copy the coarray if it is allocated would make the statement an image control statement.
 This is retained but has to be generalized to an object with a coarray potential subobject component.
-However, the corresponding constraint for a type-spec or mold= specifier is not needed and is removed, except for the case where the object is unlimited polymorphic.
+However, the corresponding constraint for a type-spec or mold= specifier is not needed and is removed, except for the case where the object is unlimited polymorphic (see the paragraph after next).